 * * * * *

-In the next installment, I’ll share more about the support we received from this nurse, a first responder, and a security guard at the satellite facility, plus the hilarious adventure of losing my mother outside the ER.
+In the next installment, I write more about relationship-centered care and the support I received from this nursing assistant and a paramedic, plus the hilarious adventure of losing my mother outside the ER.
 (Really!)